jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_errorlogentries.md

 ---

-## How Spotlight treats matched entries
+## How Spotlight treats matched error log entries

 Matched entries raise the **Error Log - Error Count alarm** on the SQL Server \| Overview Page \| Background Processes panel \| Error Log button.
 More information on the matched entry is available from the [SQL Server \| Error Log drilldown][sqlserver_drilldown_errorlog].